Collider probes of baryogenesis with maximal CP asymmetry: Loop induced asymmetry

-Here, the $16\pi^2$ comes from the loop integral convention.
 The $j=1$ loop diagram corresponds to the $\psi_1$ self energy, which is absorbed into the wave-function/mass renormalization~\cite{Pilaftsis:1997jf,Pilaftsis:1998pd,Pilaftsis:2003gt}.
 We see that the $u\phi$ loop does not contribute to the asymmetry $\delta$ due to the zero difference between $R_c=y_{Lj}y_{Lj}^*$ and its conjugate $R_c^*$.

 The asymmetry mainly comes through the $N\eta$ loop as

 In terms of the optical theorem, we can relate the $N\eta$ loop factor to the decay width as

 Then, the asymmetry can be expressed as